Animals of Our Mountain Community

 Feeding: Dependent upon oaks, but can be a frequent visitor to feeders.
 They love suet.
 They will tend to dominate all other species at your feeders except squirrels.

 Nesting: They are not attracted to nest boxes.
 They are a very unusual woodpecker in their behavior and lifestyle.
 They are communal, having groups between two and 16 in number.
 Large families will have divided work tasks, and may include some younger, non-breeding adults.
 They establish granaries in tree boles, utility poles and even houses.
 They build holes in trees and poles for nests, and defend their territory.

 Voice: Their most common sound is a loud raucous laughing.
 Being highly social, they are very vocal.
 A noisy and bothersome acorn woodpecker pounding on the wall of a mountain cabin at June Lake in the Sierra Nevada was the inspiration for Walter Lantz’s Woody Woodpecker cartoon character.
 Lantz’s wife, Grace Stafford, suggested the idea and later became the voice of Woody.
 The appearance of Woody is more like that of the pileated woodpecker.
 Woody’s laugh represents much artistic license.

 Other notes: This species requires mature oak trees and likes other large trees (and utility poles) as well.
-They are probably not threatened in USE.
+They are probably not threatened in the vicinity of PMC.
 They can become a problem for wooden structures.
 We have used plastic netting to discourage them from using our garage and house as granaries.
 So far, it has been successful.
 The netting has to be draped far enough off of the wood to keep them away.
 This species is probably not a regular propagator of oaks.
 They are too efficient.